Wii U GamePad: History

+Over one decade prior to the release of the Wii U, Nintendo released the GameCube to Game Boy Advance link cable, which allowed players to connect Game Boy Advance consoles to the GameCube's controller ports, allowing access to game-specific features such as alternative control styles and exclusive games and menus.
+One notable use of this cable was in The Legend of Zelda: Four Swords Adventures (2004); the game's multiplayer mode, which required each player to use a Game Boy Advance, allowed for the main action to be displayed on the TV and the individual players to go off screen, with their own Game Boy Advance's screen following their actions.

 During development of the Wii console, video game designer Shigeru Miyamoto incorporated the functionality of mobile phones, controllers, and automotive navigation systems while designing the Wii Remote, eventually producing a prototype that resembled a cell phone.
 Another design featured both an analog stick and a touchscreen, but Nintendo rejected the idea of a touchscreen on the controller, "since the portable console and living-room console would have been exactly the same".

 Nintendo's development team had determined that the Wii's notification light did not provide enough information to be useful beyond whether it had received content or not.
 With the complexity of modern televisions, Miyamoto believed that a monitor separate from the console would provide an easier way to check on the console's status without needing to use the television.
 Its operation as a supplemental display was also inspired by similar displays found at karaoke establishments in Japan, which show song information and allows its users to select their next song.

 Satoru Iwata explained that the controller's design is intended to allow players to "see games in a different way," a concept referred to as "asymmetric gaming" during Nintendo's E3 2012 press conference.
 With the Wii U's Miiverse social networking functionality, Iwata also likened the controller's screen to a "social window", which can allow users to remain connected even if they are not playing.
 Gyroscopic capabilities were added by the team specifically to aid in aiming for first and third person shooter games.

 The Nintendo EAD development team created two controller prototypes: a monitor with two Wii Remotes glued to the sides, and a display attached to a Wii Zapper.
 In a prototype shown at E3, the controller had featured circle pads similar to those of the Nintendo 3DS.
 On May 19, 2012, a photograph of a near-final version of the controller was leaked on Twitter by an employee of TT Games, revealing a wider build with ergonomic grips, a redesigned button layout, and analog sticks instead of circle pads.
 On June 3, 2012, Nintendo officially unveiled the final version of the controller, named the "Wii U GamePad", in a video presentation preceding E3 2012.
 The presentation confirmed the leaked changes, and unveiled other features making use of the screen.